-There are numerous building related issues that have caused interruptions to the instructional programs in the department; some of these are warranty issues while some are design or construction inadequacies:
+There are numerous building related issues that have caused interruptions to the instructional programs in the Department; some of these are warranty issues while some are design or construction inadequacies/oversights:

-- There are ongoing problems with the delivery of hot water to hand washing sinks. - The plumbing in all three sculleries continues to fall apart and deteriorate in spite of continued warranty repairs. - Entry and exit doors continuously need adjusting. - The Ice Cream and Chocolate room were supposed to have been designed and built in compliance with all governing agencies.
+- There are continuous and ongoing problems with the delivery of hot water to hand washing sinks.
+This is a violation of Sonoma County Health Code regulations and the Cafe can potentially be closed if a Major Violation is noted. - The plumbing in all three sculleries continues to fall apart and deteriorate in spite of continued warranty repairs. - Entry and exit doors continuously need adjusting. - The Ice Cream and Chocolate room were supposed to have been designed and built in compliance with all governing agencies.
 The failure to achieve these goals has left this room severely limited in its ability to meet program SLOs. - There are no electrical outlets available to service the outdoor patio area.
-These need to be installed to allow for full use of this area. - Many of the A/V Media systems are incomplete or need updating. - The media controls for the demonstration kitchen are lacking adequate audio equipment to be fully operational, there is currently no way to record the video from the 4 HD cameras in the demonstration kitchen. - Custodial support is wholly inadequate. - Security needs to be reevaluated and updated throughout the building.
+These need to be installed to allow for full use of this area. - Many of the A/V Media systems are incomplete or need updating. - The media controls for the demonstration kitchen are lacking adequate audio equipment to be fully operational, there is currently no way to record the video from the 4 HD cameras in the demonstration kitchen. - Custodial support is inadequate. - Security needs to be reevaluated and updated throughout the building.